-- Each week we’ll post four professionally edited videos that document four separate days of the journey and bring you closer to the experience.
+- Produce four professionally edited videos each week that documented four separate days of the journey bringing our followers closer to the experience.

-- Every day we’ll be sharing our travels using Twitter, Facebook and Instagram.
-Live streams, photos and updates will keep you in touch between the videos.
+- Share the journey using Twitter, Facebook and Instagram.
+Live streams, photos and updates kept everyone in touch between the videos.

-- At the end of the journey we’ll produce a feature length documentary, which will include additional footage and insights into the project.
+Since the end of the journey we have been working on the production of a feature length documentary, due for online release in 2018, which will include additional footage and insights into the project.

-To ensure the project becomes an asset for the future we have begun conversations with the National Railway Museum and London Transport Museum and hope to donate all relevant material to their collections.
+To ensure the project becomes an asset for the future we are in conversations with the National Railway Museum and London Transport Museum and hope to donate all relevant material to their collections.

 We would like to thank the Rail Delivery Group for their endorsement and generous support of the project.
 The RDG is a body that represents the 23 train operating companies that make up the British railway system.

-The London Underground, Tyne & Wear Metro, Glasgow Subway, heritage railways and stations in Northern Ireland are not included, and neither are abandoned stations (e.g. Norton Bridge, Newhaven Marine).
+The London Underground, Tyne & Wear Metro, Glasgow Subway, heritage railways and stations in Northern Ireland were not included, and neither were abandoned stations (e.g. Norton Bridge, Newhaven Marine).

-- We do have to arrive or leave on a scheduled train that’s timetabled to stop at each station - fast trains that pass through do not count.
+- We had to arrive or leave on a scheduled train that was timetabled to stop at each station - fast trains that passed through did not count.

-- We don’t have to leave the train at every station, but we will get off at some of the most interesting stations and report back to you.
+- We didn’t have to leave the train at every station, but we did get off at some of the most interesting stations to capture footage of the surrounding area.

-- Request stops have a special rule.
-As long as the train we are on is able to stop, if requested, then we will count it as having been visited, even if no one does actually get on or off.
+- Request stops had a special rule.
+As long as the train we were on was able to stop, if requested, then we counted it as having been visited, even if no one actually got on or off.

 More of your questions are answered over on the Kickstarter page in the FAQ section, have a read!

-Our journey began in May 2017 and has been made possible through overwhelming public support.
+Our journey began in May 2017 and was made possible through overwhelming public support.
 We launched a Kickstarter campaign in February and in just ten days reached our initial target of £28,825.
 The campaign closed on 27 March having achieved a staggering £38,654.
-Such a generous total allows us to produce more rich and engaging video content for the public.
+Such a generous total allowed us to produce more rich and engaging video content for the public.